 Boundaries indicated as parallel to or extensions of features indicated in subsections 1 through 5 above shall be so construed.
 Distances not specifically indicated on the Official Zoning Map shall be determined by the scale of the map.

-Where physical or cultural features existing on the ground area at variance with those shown on the Official Zoning plan or in other circumstances not covered by subsections 1 through 6 above, the Board of Appeals shall interpret the district boundaries.
+Where physical or cultural features existing on the ground area are at variance with those shown on the Official Zoning plan or in other circumstances not covered by subsections 1 through 6 above, the Zoning Board of Appeals shall interpret the district boundaries.

 Section 3.04.
+ZONING OF STREET, ALLEY, AND RAILROAD RIGHTS-OF-WAY

+All streets, alleys, and railroad rights-of-way, if not otherwise specifically designated, shall be deemed to be in the same zone as the property immediately abutting upon such streets, alleys, or railroad rights-of-way.
+Where the center line of a street or alley serves as a district boundary, the zoning of such street or alley, unless otherwise specifically designated, shall be deemed to be the same as that of the abutting property up to such center line.

+Section 3.05.
+AGRICULTURE DISTRICT (A)

-AGRICULTURAL DISTRICT (A).
-The purpose of the District is to:
+Intent: The purpose of the District is to:

-Preserve land containing agricultural value as it is a vital resource.
+Preserve land containing agricultural value, as it is a vital resource.

 Implement a design technique which attempts to support a town-county special relationship creating intrinsic urban-rural values.